| ||||||||||||

 Businesses don’t want to be in the position of having to “turn the lights off” for good, but the unexpected loss of an owner could trigger such a scenario.
-In the event of your, or a partner’s, untimely death, would your company face hard choices, maybe even some form of liquidation?
+In the event of your, or a partner’s, untimely death or severe disability, would your company face hard choices, maybe even some form of liquidation?

 Or could it continue on as a “going concern”?
 That is accounting parlance for describing a company that can function without the threat of liquidation for the foreseeable future, usually defined as the next 12 months.
 A ‘going concern’ simply means that in the eyes of a professional, such as a CPA or certified business valuator, the company is expected to continue business without interruption and meet its financial obligations.